dhinojosa/scala-implicits-katacoda/02_scala_implicitly/step3.md

-## `implicitly` Basics

 `implicitly` summons a type that has bound implicitly within the context or any parent context.

-In the following we bind an `IceCream` flavor as the flavor of the month, but we are not giving the caller of our method `orderIceCream` an opportunity the set the Flavor of the Month.
+In the following we bind an `IceCream` flavor as the flavor of the month, but we are not giving the caller of our method `orderIceCream` an opportunity the set the Flavor of the Month, not in this Ice Cream shop.
 It is hidden behind the signature.

 Enter the following into your editor: